 No act of kindness, however small, is ever wasted.
 Aesop

-Three years ago, I spent 9/11 in Halifax, Nova Scotia and learned that forty aircraft carrying 8,000 passengers were diverted to Halifax Stanfield International Airport after the attacks.
-By evening, all 8,000 had a bed in which to sleep.
+A few years ago, I spent 9/11 in Halifax, Nova Scotia.
+While I was visiting, I learned that forty aircraft carrying 8,000 passengers were diverted to Halifax Stanfield International Airport after the 9/11 attacks.
+By evening, all 8,000 people had a bed in which to sleep.
 Halifax accepted the greatest number of aircraft of any airport and was the first major airport to have all diverted flights back in the air.
 This city of kind Canadians opened their hearts and homes in a time of need.

-Coaching question: In what way are you part of the circle of kindness?
+Coaching question: In what way are you part of the circle of kindness in your part of the world?